 Ryan joined Watsi on February 14th, 2017.
 Five years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation supported Kolongo, a hardworking student from Tanzania, to fund corrective surgery so that he can walk easily.
+Ryan's most recent donation supported Yves, a young worker from Haiti, to fund cardiac surgery to replace his damaged heart valve.

 Ryan has funded healthcare for 66 patients in 11 countries.

 Ryan has funded healthcare for 66 patients in 11 countries.

 Kolongo is a 17-year-old student and the oldest child in a family of six children.
 He is currently in class five in school and his best subjects are Swahili and math.
 Kolongo is hard-working both at school and home.
 He helps his parents with farm work when he is not at school.
 Kolongo’s parents are small-scale farmers of maize, cassava, and sorghum.
 They depend entirely on what they harvest for food and his father also seeks day laboring jobs to supplement the family's income.
 Kolongo was diagnosed with right genu valgus, which means that his right leg is bowing inward at the knee.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result of his condition, walking to school and other daily activities are difficult.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Kolongo to receive treatment.
 On October 8th, he will undergo corrective surgery at AMH's care center.
 Treatment will hopefully restore Kolongo's mobility, allowing him to participate in a variety of activities and greatly decreasing his risk of future complications.
 Now, AMH is requesting $880 to fund his procedure and care.
 Kolongo shared, "walking long distances is a challenge and carrying out my daily life activities, like working on the farm and carrying anything heavy causes me pain.
 I will be happy if I have my leg corrected."